 Bigger, beautiful laundry rooms: Dark, dank, or poorly lit laundry rooms are never in demand.
 The trend of the last five years is to expand the size of the laundry so that it can include beautiful cabinets, space for folding laundry, and lovely floors.
 Newer builds have started to install the laundry room on the second floor.
 The humble laundry room is now expected to be bright, beautiful, clean, inviting and even staged.

-Natural materials: Wood and stone continue to be a hot trend for home buying.
+Natural materials: Wood and stone continue to be hot trends for home buying.
 Buyers want to see natural materials on both the inside and outside of the home.
 Exposed beams over the exterior entrance, stone work attached to the house, and granite, wood or quartz countertops have become priorities for a lot of home buyers.

 Garage in in the back: Two-garages are fine, but many American homeowners are looking for three-car garages or extra parking space.
 New builds have responded by putting the garage and parking space behind the house instead of the front in an effort to eliminate the parking lot look.
 Many HOA’s have gone back to a system of alleys behind the homes to eliminate garbage cans or recreational vehicles being on display.
 The result is better curb appeal and smaller front yards, lending many homes to have more space in the back and additional privacy.